ThijsFeryn/drupal8_esi_placeholders/README.md

 # ESI placeholder strategy for Drupal 8
 This Drupal 8 module offers a placeholder strategy that renders [Edge Side Includes](https://en.wikipedia.org/wiki/Edge_Side_Includes).

-> This is a proof of concept that still requires a bit of work.
+> :warning: This is a proof of concept that still requires a bit of work.
 Read the improvements section.
 Help and pull requests would be appreciated.

 ## How does ESI work?